splunk/public-o11y-docs/sp-oncall/get-started/global-admin.rst

 * Understand Maintenance Mode and when to use it: Maintenance Mode allows you to temporarily mute alerts in order to complete server maintenance, or other work, without unnecessarily disrupting your teammates with incident paging.
 It does not prevent alerts from entering Splunk On-Call; it only stops specific alerts from paging on-call users.
 Note: Global and Alert Admins can begin Maintenance Mode.

 * Get to know the Splunk On-Call API: Only Global Admins have the ability to enable the Splunk On-Call API and create API keys.
-The API can be used to pull Splunk On-Call data, make scripts, etc. You can access the public API XXXXXX HERE XXXXXX as well as from the API tab under Integrations.
+The API can be used to pull Splunk On-Call data, make scripts, etc. You can access the :new-page:`public API <https://portal.victorops.com/public/api-docs.html?_ga=2.169602981.562369111.1519752971-1195437206.1519752971#/Users>` as well as from the API tab under Integrations.
 Use your API ID and up to five keys to perform calls.